Marc René, marquis de Montalembert: Works

 Besides his masterpiece, he wrote L'Art défensif supérieur à l'offensif (1793; in reply to attacks made upon his earliest work, La Fortification perpendiculaire, of which in later editions it forms part); Mémoire historique sur la fonte des canons (Paris, 1758), and other works on the same subject; Correspondance pendant la guerre de 1757–1760 (London, 1777); Rotation des boulets (Acad., 1755); and Relation du siège de Saint-Jean-d'Acre (Paris, 1789).

 He also wrote short stories and verse, as well as comedies.
 He also modelled a complete course of fortification (92 models), which he offered to the Committee of Public Safety.
-His bust was sculptured by Bonvallet.
+His bust was sculpted by Bonvallet.

 Montalembert's position in the history of fortification may be summed up as a realization of his own wish to do for the defence what Vauban had done for the attack.
 It was the inability of his contemporaries to see that Vauban's strength lay in his parallels and batteries and not in his bastions that vitiated their methods, and it was Montalembert's appreciation of this fact which made him the father of modern fortification.
 See Tripier, La Fortification déduite de son histoire (Paris, 1866).

 Family

-His nephew, also called Marc-René (1777-1831), is father of Charles Forbes René de Montalembert who was a French politician.
+His nephew, also called Marc-René (1777–1831), was the father of Charles Forbes René de Montalembert, a French politician.